fdioDocs/vpp-docs/docs/reference/vppcontainers/vagrantOverview.rst

 Prerequisites
 _____________

-You have the `Git VPP repo <https://github.com/FDio/vpp>`_ cloned locally on your machine.
+You have the `FD.io VPP repo <https://github.com/FDio/vpp>`_ cloned locally on your machine.

 This guide will refer to the following files from that repo: *Vagrantfile, build.sh, env.sh, and update.sh*.